Latest News and Events

 May 15, 2013

 The YMAA YouTube channel has reached a milestone of over two million views on our preview trailers and streaming videos.
-To celebrate this auspicious occasion, the DVDs related to all of the most popular videos are half price on this special sale page.
-The YMAA video channel has over 90 videos, arranged in the playlists "YMAA Previews", which features trailers for all YMAA DVDs, "Rent YMAA Videos", which features 10 full-length video segments from various programs, and "Dr. Yang, Jwing-Ming", which features a collection of Dr. Yang videos from various sources, dating back to the 1980s.
-Thanks to all those who have viewed the videos, and please subscribe to the YMAA video channel..
+The YMAA video channel has over 100 videos, arranged in the playlists "YMAA Previews", which features trailers for all YMAA DVDs, "Rent YMAA Videos", which features 10 full-length video segments from various programs, and "Dr. Yang, Jwing-Ming", which features a collection of Dr. Yang videos from various sources, dating back to the 1980s.
+Thanks to all those who have viewed the videos, and please subscribe to the YMAA video channel.

 Grand Master Richard Chun Receives Pioneer Award